2.png

 What about help for my family after I’m gone?

+A varied and extensive bereavement support program is a vital component to hospice care.
 Hospice continues to communicate with and provide support for caregivers and family members for at least a year.
 Optional services include bereavement care, individual counseling, support groups, written materials, regular phone calls, and memorial services.